kkruecke/cplus-documentation/notes/rvalue-lvalue.rst

     j = 9;
     cout << j;  // prints: 9

 the temporay gets deleted once j goes out of scope, and this technique has no wide applicability.
-When the compiler see an rvalue, it thinks, "oh, this is an rvalue, let me see if the class method being invoked takes an rvalue reference, so I can invoke it."
+However, when the compiler see an rvalue, it thinks, "oh, this is an rvalue, let me see if the class method being invoked takes an rvalue reference, so I can invoke it.", and this ability to detect an rvalue is crucial to the implementation of move semantics bring, which is discussed in the section :ref:`move-semantics`.

 .. code-block:: cpp